Goan Catholic cuisine: Non-vegetarian

-Goan Catholic cuisine has distinct Portuguese influence as can be seen in the Assado de Porco, a famous pork roast crackling dish served as the centrepiece at wedding dinners, the Sarapatel and Cabidela (a dish where fresh pig's blood is stirred into the pork delicacy).
+Goan Catholic cuisine has distinct Portuguese influence as can be seen in the Leitão and Assado de Porco, a famous pork roast crackling dish served as the centrepiece at wedding dinners, the Sorpotel and Cabidela (a dish wherein fresh pig's blood is stirred into the pork delicacy).
 The curries use a lot of spices and vinegar.
-Xit Kodi (Xit – parboiled or red rice; Kodi – fish curry) forms the staple food of the community.
-Other popular Portuguese influenced delicacies are Chouriço (pork sausage), Vindalho, Peixe Recheado, and Xacuti.
+Xit-Koddi (Xit — parboiled or red rice; Koddi — fish curry) forms the staple food of the community.
+Other popular Portuguese influenced delicacies are Choris (pork sausages), Vindalho, Peixe Recheado, and Xacuti.

 The Chamuça is a Goan derivative of the samosa, which is usually filled with minced beef or minced pork, and is a well-known snack.
 Beef croquettes and prawn rissoles are common snacks.
 Sliced roast beef and beef tongue are popular entrees at Goan celebrations.
 The traditional, Molho de Peixe (fish pickle) and Balchão (prawn pickle), are originally from Macau.